An honest comparison for CHROs and CFOs who are done guessing about their workforce

 Your performance data lives in Lattice.
 Your mobility data lives in Gloat.
 Your HRIS data lives in Workday or BambooHR.
 Your actual productivity signals live in Slack, Jira, Salesforce, GitHub, and the tools employees use every day.
 Each system sees its own slice.
 None sees the full picture.

 This is not a theoretical concept.
-It is the architectural approach on which Skillscope was built.
+It is the architectural approach Levos was built on.
 Whether your organization uses one of the platforms on this list or five of them, the question is the same: who is connecting the dots?

 The CFO dimension most platforms ignore

 Workforce is the largest line item on most mid-market balance sheets.
 Yet most workforce intelligence tools are built exclusively for HR teams.
-The CFO, the person ultimately responsible for whether 60–70% of operating expenses are producing returns, is left reading HR’s quarterly slide deck instead of seeing the data directly.
+The CFO, the person ultimately responsible for whether 60 to 70 percent of operating expenses are producing returns, is left reading HR’s quarterly slide deck instead of seeing the data directly.

 When evaluating platforms, ask whether the CFO would find value in the tool, not just the CHRO.
 If the answer is no, you are buying a reporting tool, not a workforce intelligence platform.
-Skillscope, Visier, and Lightcast are explicitly designed to surface workforce data in financial terms.
-Lattice and PerformYard are not — their value is in performance management, which is a different (and equally valid) problem to solve.
+Levos, Visier, and Lightcast are explicitly designed to surface workforce data in financial terms.
+Levos goes furthest here, with a dedicated Financial Intelligence persona view and an AI Impact Report built to travel to the board and the audit committee.
+Lattice and PerformYard are not built for this.
+Their value is in performance management, which is a different and equally valid problem to solve.

 How to choose: the seven dimensions that matter